 Note one, the Expenditure and Funding Analysis, shows how the Council's annual expenditure is allocated for decision making purposes between the Council's departments and how this expenditure is split between that which is funded from General Fund resources (eg: council tax, business rates, rents and fees and charges) and that which is as a result of accounting practices.
-The analysis ties back the £0.7 million reduction in reserves shown in the Movement in Reserves Statement and the £9.2 million deficit on the provision of services shown in the Comprehensive Income and Expenditure Statement.
+The analysis ties back the £6.9 million increase in reserves shown in the Movement in Reserves Statement and the £0.5 million deficit on the provision of services shown in the Comprehensive Income and Expenditure Statement.